 Vitamix A3500 - Best Vitamix for new owners with every feature Vitamix offers, a beautiful design (note there's a certified reconditioned A3500 with a 5-year warranty vs 10-year warranty for brand new)

 Vitamix 750 - Best Legacy/Classic Vitamix with 5 automatic settings.
 A workhorse that's not high tech and very reliable.
-There is also a certified reconditioned Vitamix 750 with a 5-year warranty vs 7-year warranty for brand new)
+There is also $150 OFF using our link for the certified reconditioned Vitamix 750 with a 5-year warranty vs 7-year warranty for brand new)

 Vitamix A3300 - Best Vitamix if you do not want/need automatic presets

 Vitamix E310 - Best Vitamix for singles, couples, small kitchens and those who do not want to buy an additional container for family-sized blends

 Vitamix E320 - Best Vitamix for families who do not need automatic presets.

 Vitamix Venturist V1200 - $150 OFF using our link.
 Best Smart System Vitamix for those that do not want to buy additional jars (since it comes with additional 20oz container as well) but want Smart System features.